Actipro/WinForms-Controls/Documentation/topics/bars/commands/popupbuttons.md

 ## Tear-Off Menus

-The popup menu displayed by the popup button can optionally have a gripper placed on it, allowing it to torn off into a floating toolbar by the end user.
+The popup menu displayed by the popup button can optionally have a gripper placed on it, allowing it to be torn off into a floating toolbar by the end user.
 To allow this feature, set the command's [CanTearOff](xref:@ActiproUIRoot.Controls.Bars.BarPopupButtonCommand.CanTearOff) property to `true`.
 Since popup buttons don't have a toolbar key associated with them and a toolbar is created when tearing off a menu, the toolbar needs to know what key to use for displaying in customize dialogs, etc.  This toolbar key is set using the command's [TearOffDockableToolBarKey](xref:@ActiproUIRoot.Controls.Bars.BarPopupButtonCommand.TearOffDockableToolBarKey) property.

 When a tear-off occurs, the [MenuTearOff](xref:@ActiproUIRoot.Controls.Bars.BarManager.MenuTearOff) event on the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager) is raised.